Wonton Soup: Proof Structures Under Interventions

 4. Search Core: Centralized and Distributed MCTS

-Both modes walk a tactic-conditioned state graph and use compatible logging contracts, so a mode switch changes execution dynamics without changing what downstream analysis reads.
+Both modes walk a tactic-conditioned state graph and use compatible log formats, so a mode switch changes execution dynamics without changing what downstream analysis reads.

-Centralized mode is the structural baseline.
-A single global selection loop owns frontier choice and expansion order—one policy view over one queue, minimizing coordination effects.
-This is the cleanest surface for studying proof families, basin structure, reroute versus collapse, recovery after intervention, and blind-relative efficiency.
+Centralized mode is the structural baseline, where a single global selection loop owns frontier choice and expansion order, gives one policy view over one queue, and minimizes coordination effects, making it the simplest setup for studying proof families, basin structure, reroute versus collapse, recovery after intervention, and blind-relative efficiency.

-Distributed mode is the collective-control layer over that same proof-space morphology.
-Multiple local agents operate over a shared frontier.
-Inflight reservations are used to reduce duplicate expansion pressure, and scheduling controls let us perturb coordination directly: block, delay, reroute, virtual loss, and depth/path bias interventions change who explores what and when.
+Distributed mode adds multiple workers over that same proof-search space, where local agents operate over a shared frontier, inflight reservations reduce duplicate expansion pressure, and scheduling controls let us change coordination directly: block, delay, reroute, virtual loss, and depth/path bias interventions change who explores what and when.

-Both modes emit compatible tree and trace artifacts, so comparisons can stay within the same analysis contract (*_mcts_tree.json, traces, run summaries) instead of requiring mode-specific postprocess logic.
+Both modes emit compatible tree and trace files, so comparisons can use the same analysis path (*_mcts_tree.json, traces, run summaries) instead of requiring mode-specific postprocess logic.

 Distributed Frontier

-How to read the figure: each worker lane represents local agent activity against a shared frontier; reservations and scheduler policy shape contention and handoff.
-Dense synchronized bands suggest strong coupling, while staggered bands indicate looser parallel exploration.
+How to read the figure: each worker lane represents local agent activity against a shared frontier, with reservations and scheduler policy shaping contention and handoff, while dense synchronized bands suggest strong coupling and staggered bands indicate looser parallel exploration.

 5. Backend Families and Artifact Compatibility